 Are moisture-wicking fabrics all they are hyped up to be?
 Three average athletes and one outdoor worker take the test.

 Chances are, you’ve heard some hype about moisture-wicking fabrics.
-Often used to make athletic apparel, workout-wear, and business polo shirts, manufacturers claim these performance fabrics can help keep you dry and comfortable by wicking away sweat.
+Often used to make athletic apparel, workout-wear, beach wear, and business polo shirts, manufacturers claim these performance fabrics can help keep you dry and comfortable by wicking away sweat.
 But can fabric really do that?

 The quick answer is yes.
 BUT not all moisture wicking fabrics are alike.
 Here’s the scoop: